Find Affordable College Courses

 Our 2023 rankings named Brigham Young University - Idaho the best value school in the Rocky Mountains Region for visual and performing arts students.
 BYU - I is a very large private not-for-profit school located in the town of Rexburg.

-The average tuition and fees for an out-of-state undergraduate student at BYU - I are $4,416 a year.
+Out-of-state tuition fees for undergraduate students at BYU - I are $4,416 per year.
 After completing their degree, visual and performing arts graduates from BYU - I carry an average student debtload of $14,157.

-BYU undergraduate students pay an average of $6,120 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at BYU are $6,120 per year.
 Visual & Performing Arts majors at BYU take out an average of $11,000 in student loans while working on their egree.

-On top of its placing in our value ranking, BYU also did well on our Best Visual & Performing Arts Schools in the Rocky Mountains Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+BYU also claimed a spot on our Best Visual & Performing Arts Schools in the Rocky Mountains Region list.
+It’s in the top 15% of all schools in this category.

 #3